 How do you think this advanced machinery works for the benefit of human beings?
-In order to grind rice into flour, it is first polished-that is, made into white rice.
-This means husking the grain, removing the germ and the bran, which are the basis of good health, and keeping the leftovers.
-And so the result of this technology is the breaking down of the whole grain into incomplete by-products.
+In order to grind rice into flour, it is first polished - that is, made into white rice.
+This means husking the grain, removing the germ and the bran, which are the basis of good health, and keeping the leftovers (In Japanese the character for leftovers - pronounced kasu - is composed of radicals meaning "white" and "rice"; the character for bran - nuka - is made up of "rice" and "health".)
+And so, the result of this technology is the breaking down of the whole grain into incomplete by-products.
 If the too easily digestible white rice becomes the daily staple, the diet lacks nutrients, and dietary supplements become necessary.
 The water wheel and the milling factory are doing the work of the stomach and intestines, and their consequence is to make these organs lazy.